ludus-leonis/FreeBeeGee/docs/roadmap.md

 # Roadmap

-Here is a list what might happen next.
-However, priorities can change.
+This document is part of the [FreeBeeGee documentation](DOCS.md).
+It contains a list what might happen next.
+However, priorities may change.

 ## v0.10 - Pointing Pony